draenan/rmit-vagrant-build/README.md

 `vagrant ssh -- sudo ./satellite-deregister` you will need to manually remove the box from Satellite.

+### Note for users of the vagrant-vbguest plugin

+The `vagrant-vbguest` plugin fires early in the process of bringing a box up;
+after the machine comes up, but before hostname/networking is configured and provisioning is done.
+As a result, if the Virtual Box Guest Additions are out of date the plugin will attempt to rebuild them, which will potentially cause issues if packages need to be installed or updated as the box is yet to be registered with Satellite.
+As a result the `auto-update` functionality of `vbguest` is disabled if the plugin is detected.

+If you want to re-enable it, add `config.vbguest.auto_update = true` to your `Vagrantfile`.

 ## RHEL 8 Build

 An interim RHEL 8 build is now available via the `build-rhel8` target.
 Pending